JosepER/talks_and_presentations/Talks/2018_10_18_RSS_ONS_DS_for_official_statistics.md

 **by Suzy Moat from Data Science Lab, Warwick Business School**

-Now we are trying to use data that people are leaving behind instead of collecting the data through surveys or similar methods.
+Suzy argued that now we are starting to try to use data that people are leaving behind instead of collecting the data through surveys or similar methods.
 We are interested in quicker, cheaper, novel measurements.
-Are we going to replace original approaches or just enhance these?
-She says that (short term) we are not so likely to replace, but to improve the estimates produced.
+The question is: are we going to replace original approaches or just enhance these?
+She said that (short term) we are not so likely to replace traditional sources, but to improve the estimates these produced.
 New sources of data might have biases and many new methods might be black-box algorithms.
-She says we should test how accurate they are instead of trying to understand the exact nature of the source and the algorithm.
+She said we should test how accurate they are instead of trying to understand the exact nature of the source and the algorithm.